Scleral Lens Market Size and Share

 Recent Industry Developments

-• May 2025: Bausch + Lomb introduced Zenlens CHROMA HOA wavefront-guided scleral lenses in the United States to correct higher-order aberrations.
+• May 2025: Bausch + Lomb launched Zenlens CHROMA HOA wavefront-guided scleral contact lenses in the United States.
+The introduction expands premium fitting options for higher-order aberration correction in complex corneal cases, while also sharpening differentiation in specialty practices.

 Table of Contents for Scleral Lens Industry Report